UNICORE-EU/unicore-docs/source/howto-testmachine.rst

    :height: 32px
    :align: middle

-- Java 11 or later (OpenJDK or Oracle Java recommended)
+- Java 17 or later (OpenJDK or Oracle Java recommended)
-- Python 3.x (required for TSI and installation scripts)
+- Python 3.9 or later (required for TSI and installation scripts)

 .. important::
    **Security Notes**